khaldoun-xyz/standard/README.md

 Many people don't think about *how they work*.
 Instead, *they focus only on what they do*.
-This is not us.
 We deliberately integrated certain behaviours because they give us speed and focus while maintaining independence and creativity.
 We would like to ask you to adapt to our way.